-Angelou was honored as a renaissance figure and one of the 20th century's most famous black writers at the private memorial service at Wake Forest University.
+Angelou is being honored as a renaissance figure and one of the 20th century's most famous black writers at a private memorial service planned later Saturday morning at Wake Forest University.
 Angelou died May 28 at age 86 after a remarkable life with important roles in civil rights and the arts.

-The funeral program includes tributes from Clinton and Winfrey and a eulogy to be given by the first lady.
-Former United Nations Ambassador Andrew Young is speaking, along with several family members and the poet's friends.
+The funeral program includes tributes from Clinton and Winfrey.
+The eulogy will be given by the first lady.
+Former United Nations Ambassador Andrew Young is reading from the Bible, while several family members and local friends also were scheduled to speak.

 Born into poverty and segregation, Angelou rose to become an accomplished actress, singer, dancer and writer.
 Although she never graduated from college, she taught for more than 30 years at the private North Carolina university, where she was regularly addressed as Dr. Angelou out of respect for all the honorary degrees she received.